Dialogue between the Holy See and the Society of Saint Pius X: Filial correction

 In August 2017, Bishop Fellay joined 61 other Catholic theologians and critics of Pope Francis in signing the Correctio filialis de haeresibus propagatis, a filial correction regarding seven alleged heresies contained in Pope Francis's apostolic exhortation Amoris laetitia.
 The Holy See did not respond to the filial correction.
 However, Vatican secretary of state, Cardinal Pietro Parolin, indirectly addressed the controversy, advocating for those who disagree with the Pope to dialogue with the church and “find ways to understand one another.”

-Suppression of Pontifical Commission Ecclesia Dei
+Suppression of the Pontifical Commission Ecclesia Dei

 Pope Francis suppressed the Commission and merged its responsibilities into the Congregation for the Doctrine of the Faith on 17 January 2019, and the Holy See Press Office published his decree on 19 January.
 He said that the outstanding issues were "of a doctrinal nature" and that a group within the CDF would take on the Commission's responsibilities.

 A Vatican source said Francis' action represented "a normalization of the ecclesiastical status of traditionalist communities in the Pius X ambit which many years ago were reconciled with the See of Peter, as well as those celebrating the extraordinary form".
-He characterized the suppression as a "mundane" reorganization that recognized how much the Commission had achieved in establishing traditional communities within the Church.
+The source characterized the suppression as a "mundane" reorganization that recognized how much the Commission had achieved in establishing traditional communities within the Church.

 Under Pope Leo XIV

 In August 2025, the Vatican included a pilgrimage from the SSPX on its official 2025 Jubilee calendar.

+In an interview with Davide Pagliarani (Superior General of the Society of Saint Pius X) in April 2026, regarding the controversies surrounding the SSPX's announcement of new consecrations without Papal permission and the risks of this leading to a full-blown schism, he stated that de jure a state of schism already exists according to Canon Law (an interpretation he says was reaffirmed by "rigorous" canonists such as Raymond Burke and Camille Perl), but that representatives of the Holy See have treated the dispute de facto as if the SSPX were not schismatic in order to appease them (using the formula of "irregular canonical situation"), which has led the SSPX to not consider the threat of its canonical schism to be serious.

+2026 excommunications

+In July 2026, following an episcopal consecration by the SSPX against the will of the Pope, the Holy See declared that the Society of St. Pius X was schismatic and decreed its excommunication.